tokoiwesley/100-days-of-code/r1-log.md

 ### R1D17: April 9, 2020

-**Today's Progress**: Took a break from coding ans started reading Eloquent JavaScript by Marijn Haverbeke.
-I read the Introduction and chapter 1 (Values, Types, and Operators) today.
+**Today's Progress**: Started reading Eloquent JavaScript by Marijn Haverbeke.
+I read the Introduction and Chapter 1 (Values, Types, and Operators) today.

-**Thoughts**: I feel this will be a good read to supplement my learning as I cove the Free Code Camp curriculum.
+**Thoughts**: I feel this will be a good read to supplement my learning as I cover the Free Code Camp curriculum.